Rudraksh-GKMIT/PocketBuddy-docs/docs/Business.md

 ### Business Objectives
 - Encourage mindful spending habits.
-- All the family expenses stored colective at one place.
+- All the family expenses stored collectively at one place.
-- Provide a simple digital alternative to rememembering everything.
+- Provide a simple digital alternative to remembering everything.
 - Help users visualize and understand their monthly spending patterns.

 ---